no spam, unsubscribe anytime.

 The State of Utah has a few factors playing out in its favor, including a small population and the full support of the Church of Jesus Christ of Latter Day Saints, but that's not to say the Housing First Program could not be replicated to great success in other states.

-Despite a promise in 2009 from President Barack Obama and then VA Secretary Eric Shinseki to end veteran homelessness by 2015, the administration has fallen far short of its goal.
+Despite promises to end veteran homelessness, the government has fallen far short of its goal.
 Furthermore, the associated costs of chronic homelessness--incarceration, hospital visits, and detox programs--are estimated by the US Department of Housing and Urban Development to be much more than just the cost of a home.

 According to a report by the United States Interagency Council on Homelessness, "Without connections to the right types of care, they cycle in and out of hospital emergency departments and inpatient beds, detox programs, jails, prisons, and psychiatric institutionsall at high public expense.
 Some studies have found that leaving a person to remain chronically homeless costs taxpayers as much as $30,000 to $50,000 per year."